 Pattern 1: Direct Database Query

-The simplest integration: the OC4IDS portal queries the source database directly via a read-only connection, transforming raw records to OC4IDS schema at query time.
-This pattern works when the source database has a stable, documented schema and a DBA can grant a read-only service account.
-The Uganda PPDA portal (gpp.ppda.go.ug) uses a variant of this pattern for its IFMIS integration: a scheduled ETL (extract-transform-load) job pulls contract award records from IFMIS nightly and maps them to OCDS fields, which then feed into the broader OC4IDS project record.
+The portal queries the source database via a read-only connection, transforming records to OC4IDS schema at query time.
+This is the simplest pattern when the source database has a stable, documented schema and a DBA who will grant and maintain a read-only service account.
+The Uganda PPDA portal (gpp.ppda.go.ug) uses a variant: a scheduled ETL job pulls contract award records from IFMIS nightly, maps them to OCDS fields, and feeds the broader OC4IDS project record.

 | Pattern | Technical Complexity | Maintenance Risk | Best For |